Sprinkling a few random edges doubles the power: Introduction

-Given $n \in \N$, we abbreviate $\{1, \ldots, n\}$ by $[n]$.
-For $a, b, x, y \in \R$ we let $x = (a \pm b)y$ stand for $(a - b)y \leq x \leq (a + b)y$.
-We omit the floor and ceiling symbols whenever they are not crucial.
-We write $C_{3.6}$ to indicate that the constant $C_{3.6}$ is given by Theorem/Lemma/Proposition 3.6.
 Lastly, since a lot of tedious work goes into checking whether the assumptions of some lemma are fulfilled for an application, in an attempt to improve readability we do this in dedicated paragraphs ending with $\srbsquare$.